COP16: Peace with Nature launches 21 October

 1. Reducing threats to biodiversity:

-Biodiversity inclusive spatial planning of all areas, restore and conserve 30% land and sea, halt human induced extinction, control invasive species, reduce pollution (e.g. plastics and nutrients), mitigate climate change NbS and ecosystem based approaches.
+To reduce threats to biodiversity we should be considering inclusive spatial planning of all areas, aiming to restore and conserve 30% of land and sea, and we should be putting measures in place to halt human induced extinction, control invasive species, and reduce pollution (e.g. plastics and nutrients).
+Through this, we can mitigate climate change, with Nature-based Solutions and ecosystem-based approaches.

-Sustainable agriculture, prevent overexploitation of wild species, increase green and blue spaces in urban areas to enhance human health and wellbeing.
+We need sustainable agriculture, especially to prevent the over-exploitation of wild species, and to meet population’s needs we should look to increase green and blue spaces in urban areas to enhance human health and well-being.

 1. Tools and solutions